How to Grow Pet Franchises In 6 Steps

 No one ever promised an easy path to own a successful small business and there is no alternative to hard work.
 But it’s also completely rewarding – that’s why we’ve been at this for almost 20 years!
 Despite the hard work, Central Bark provides tools like the most updated behavioral health science and training, legal and lobbying support, technology upgrades, cutting-edge marketing, and financial support.
 All this helps with the heavy lifting and allows franchisees to achieve their business goals.

 Successful Central Bark franchisees are committed to building the brand and driving profitability.
 Otherwise, we wouldn’t have millions of dog visits across our system.

 #5: People Skills

-Arguably just as important as the myriad of necessary business skills, the ability to deal with people is critical to operate a successful Central Bark franchise.
-While it’s certainly an attractive idea to hang out with dogs all day long – and one we totally embrace – at the end of the day, pet parents are doing the picking up and the dropping off.
+Arguably just as important as the myriad of necessary business skills, the ability to deal with people is critical to operating a successful Central Bark doggy daycare franchise.
+While it’s certainly an attractive idea to hang out with dogs all day long – and one we totally embrace – at the end of the day, pet parents are doing the picking up and then dropping off.
 To build a successful front-line team, a franchisee must have excellent people skills.
-It’s vital to bring out the best in both employees and customers because loyalty, trust and brand value are foundational to business success.
+It’s vital to bring out the best in both employees and customers because loyalty, trust, and brand value are foundational to business success.

 #6: Dog Skills

 And finally, the obvious must be said.
 Yes, dog skills are paramount to owning a Central Bark.
 The love of dogs is one of the greatest parts of owning a Central Bark and the real reason why most of our franchisees are in this business: to help dogs become the very best possible part of the family – at home and at Central Bark.